ArnavVyas23/Chat-Server/README.md

 ## Internal Working

 The chat server conists of the server side and the client side which are connected to each other through sockets.
 The port to which both the server and client sockets connect has been pre-set to 10000.
+The concept of multi threading is used for sending and recieving the messages from a client.
+This is done to increase the performance of the server, since individual threads govern the sending and recieving of messages.
+Also, to mutex locks are used while adding and removing a client to the user queue.
+This is to ensure that a single client's process is in critical section at a time and thus common data can only be changed by one client at a time.

 ### Server